 The Florida Department of Agriculture map below shows the certified wineries.

 The list of certified wineries changes from year to year for a number of reasons.
 The list on this page is current as of May 1, 2017.
 It's best to go to the individual winery page on this website, get the phone number and call the winery directly.

-Here are the 30 currently certified wineries in Florida with links to articles on this website about wineries we have visited:
+Here are the 30 currently certified wineries in Florida.
+The links are to reviews on this website for the ones we have visited.

 My wine expertise is limited.
 Either I like a wine or I don't.
 Even though I'm a long time Floridian, I assumed for many years that Florida wineries made citrus wine.
 I had no idea that any of them even knew a grape wine recipe.

 I was wrong about the citrus wine.
 Florida grows nice grapes, and I was missing a lot by not knowing more about these wineries.
 Wine actually has a long history in Florida.
 It goes back to a century before the Pilgrims landed at Plymouth Rock.

 The first Spanish explorers came to the land they called La Florida back in the 1500's.
 These Spaniards discovered wild grapes growing in the tangled jungles and hammocks along the Florida east coast.
 They picked the grapes, began growing them and making wine from their harvests.
 These were the first Florida wineries.